 Now when it comes to lip balms, why is all of this important ?
 Because the skin on our lips is like no other skin on the rest of our bodies and it cannot produce it’s own oils to protect itself.
 So finding a lip balm that has nourishing oils and has an abundance of nutrients & antioxidants is ideal.

 Okay so now you’re probably wondering… does this lip treatment actually do anything ?
+Or is it just another gimmick.
 And what about those gold flakes ?

 I love it the most as a night treatment because I can just apply a good amount, go to bed, and in the morning I’ll have super soft supple lips.